WinfredCU/ZeroSC-SR/README.md

    ```

 2. **Install dependencies:**
-   We recommend creating a new virtual environment before installing.
+   We recommend creating a new virtual environment before installing it.

    ```bash
    conda create -n ZeroSC-SR python=3.8